raileasyuk/railway-gis-data/README.md

 ## Changes

-Thirteen VectorNodes have been removed from the dataset.
-These nodes were unconnected to any VectorLines, and were likely remnants of previous tracks in the dataset which were removed.
+Thirteen `VectorNode`s have been removed from the dataset.
+These nodes were unconnected to any `VectorLine`s, and were likely remnants of previous tracks in the dataset which were removed.
 The original GeoPackage is available within the `variants` directory.

 **Removed IDs:** `4660, 9334, 14123, 14128, 18978, 18988, 18997, 23817, 28468, 33309, 33310, 38164, 38192`